Why choose a .at domain extension?

 Why should I register a .AT domain name?

-The .AT domain is growing very rapidly.
-If your company is looking to gain or has already attained a presence in Austria, owning a .AT domain should be part of your business plan.
-Registering a .AT domain is the perfect way to show your business is localized to Austria.
-Having a .AT extension demonstrates your company's loyalty to local markets, while maintaining your professional image.
+Registering a .AT domain is the perfect way to show that your business is localized to Austria.
+Having a .AT extension demonstrates your company's loyalty to local markets while maintaining your professional image.

-No. .AT has no restrictions for registering domain names.
-This means that any person from any part of the world and/or any company is welcome to register.
+.AT has no restrictions for registering domain names.
+Any person from any part of the world and/or any company is welcome to register.

-Country-code domains usually follow local conditions.
-Since .AT is a country-code domain and not a generic Top Level Domain (gTLD) the contractual relationships, domain periods, and cancellation terms are slightly different than say, .COM or .NET.
-For example, when you register a .AT domain name, you own the domain until you choose to cancel it, it will not expire.
-If you do choose to cancel it, the registry requires 28 days notice for the cancellation period.
-To find out more about why some applications and deadlines are different with .AT, visit the NIC.AT Registry faq.
+Since .AT is a country-code domain and not a generic Top Level Domain (gTLD) the contractual relationships, domain periods, and cancellation terms are slightly different than gTLDs like .COM or .NET.
+When you register a .AT domain name, you own the domain until you choose to cancel it—it will not expire.
+If you choose to cancel your domain, the registry requires 28 days notice for the cancellation period.
+To find out more about why some applications and deadlines are different with .AT, visit the NIC.AT Registry FAQ.